Criticism of Hamas: Children as combatants

 In the early intifada period, children in Gaza and the West Bank were instilled by Hamas with Islamic and military values.
 Evidence from 2001 shows that kindergarten children attended ceremonies where they wore emblematic uniforms and bore mock rifles.
 Some were dressed up as suicide bombers, whose readiness to die for the cause was held up as a model to be imitated.
 The preschoolers would swear an oath 'to pursue jihad, resistance and intifada.'
 At summer camps, alongside Quranic studies and familiarization with computers, courses were given that included military training.

 Although Hamas admits to sponsoring summer schools to train teenagers in handling weapons they condemn attacks by children.
 Following the deaths of three teenagers during a 2002 attack on Netzarim in central Gaza, Hamas banned attacks by children and "called on the teachers and religious leaders to spread the message of restraint among young boys".

-Hamas's use of child labor to build tunnels with which to attack Israel has also been criticized, with at least 160 children killed in the tunnels as of 2012.
+The use of child labor by Hamas to build tunnels has also been criticized.

-Misuse of humanitarian aid
+Alleged misuse of humanitarian aid

-In 2023, concerns over Hamas redirected aid for military activities were expressed after a 2021 Hamas propaganda video showed Hamas members digging up and dismantling pipelines to produce rockets such as the Qassam rocket which is commonly assembled from industrial piping.
-As of 2021, the European Union (EU) provided €9 million for the purchase of bulk pipes in Gaza City and Jabalia.
-In 2023, £26 million has been spent by the EU for expanding pipelines networks in Palestine.
-The United Kingdom, which had provided significant aid for building pipelines in Palestine, has denied that its funds could be abused by Hamas.

-According to USAID precautions are being taken to avoid aid being diverted by Hamas despite the "high-risk for potential diversion and misuse.".

-UNRWA claimed on X on 16 October 2023 accusing Hamas militants of stealing food and medical equipment from its premises in Gaza City but quickly deleted the post and refuted their previous claim.

-On 7 December, Gazans interviewed by Al-Jazeera claimed Hamas was confiscating aid and takes them underground and to houses of Hamas members.

-Ismail Haniyeh, a former Hamas leader, led a lavish lifestyle in Qatar, and his wealth was estimated at 2.5-4 billion USD.
-During the Gaza war, the IDF recovered receipts for purchases of jewelry worth tens of thousands of dollars by one of his sons.

-On 10 December the IDF released aerial footage of what it claims to be Hamas members assaulting civilians before confiscating aid in Gaza City's Shijaiyah neighborhood.
-The video showed men assaulting civilians, unloading aid from vehicles before loading them to their own vehicles and moving them to an alleged Hamas base.

-On 17 December footage circulated showing armed men in masks having seized supply trucks carrying aid to Gaza.
-Israeli media reported them to be Hamas members.
+Global fundraising and diversion allegations

+Since 2024, Hamas has faced international sanctions and criminal investigations over allegations that it diverts humanitarian donations through a global network of "sham charities."

+On March 27, 2024, the United Kingdom and United States jointly sanctioned the media outlet Gaza Now and its founder, Mustafa Ayash.
+Government officials alleged they acted as "key financial facilitators" by using cryptocurrency and European bank accounts to solicit donations for Hamas under the guise of providing aid.

+In October 2024, the U.S. Treasury formally designated the Charity Association of Solidarity with the Palestinian People (ABSPP) in Italy as a terrorist-linked entity, freezing its assets and prohibiting banks from processing its transactions.
+The Treasury accused its leader, Mohammad Hannoun, of raising money for Hamas’s military while claiming the funds were for medical supplies and food.

+On December 27, 2025, Italian authorities in Genoa arrested nine people, including Hannoun, for allegedly diverting €7 million ($8.2 million) in donations to Hamas-linked entities.
+Investigators from the National Anti-Mafia and Counterterrorism Directorate stated that over 71% of the income from three implicated Italian charities reached the militant group via intermediaries in Turkey.

+In February 2026, French authorities indicted five individuals associated with the NGOs Humani’Terre and the Comité de Bienfaisance et de soutien de la Palestine (CBSP) on suspicion of channeling funds to Hamas while presenting the transfers as humanitarian aid.
+According to the French National Anti-Terrorism Prosecutor’s Office (PNAT), the suspects were charged with financing a terrorist enterprise, breach of trust, and organized money laundering.
+Analysts cited by Reuters have reported that Hamas is alleged to exploit international charities and other financial networks to circumvent sanctions and funnel funds to its operations, a pattern consistent with these recent French indictments.